Dev guideAPI Reference

 }

-An additional dependency has been added to the Optimizely client’s readyPromise promise resolution dependency array which resolves based on the success of initializing the VuidManager using localStorage.
+An additional dependency was added to the Optimizely client’s readyPromise promise resolution dependency array which resolves based on the success of initializing the VuidManager using localStorage.

 // fetch the datafile from an authenticated endpoint